oneeve8/kobble-data/content/tutorialnarrative3.md

 For example, I have several books by Aristotle that I want to group together among my great books list.

+Next I will show you the benefit of creating channel groups.

 I want to keep my private information separate from my work information, so I will show you how to create a channel group.
 Select the home icon.
 Enter your new Channel Group name and tap done.
 Im going to create a channel called work, and one called personal.